uia4sap/ui5-chartjs/DESIGN.md

     </plugins:Crosshair>
 </chartjs:options>
 ```
-The implementation is `uia.chartjs.plugins.Crosshair` which wraps the [chartjs-plugin-crosshair](https://www.npmjs.com/package/chartjs-plugin-crosshair).
+The implementation is `ui5.chartjs.plugins.Crosshair` which wraps the [chartjs-plugin-crosshair](https://www.npmjs.com/package/chartjs-plugin-crosshair).

 Known issue:
 1. The x-axis must be __LinearAxis__ or  __TimeAxis__, or the chart will throw the exception.